nauman-zahoor/disaster_response_pipeline_project/README.md

 Model is then trained on trianing data and evaluated on test data and model is saved.

 ### Webapp:
-Webapp's main page displays charts from training set and Historical classifications.
+Webapp's main page displays charts from Training set and Historical classifications as discussed below.
+#### From Training set
 From the Training set, app displays:
 1. Distribution of message genres present in training data.
 ![](https://github.com/nauman-zahoor/disaster_response_pipeline_project/blob/main/images/distribution_of_message_genres.png?raw=true)